-As mentioned above, the project will comply with the City's existing regulatory programs, including SMC Chapter 12.60 and Urban Runoff Management Plan.
-The project will comply with Building Energy Efficiency Standards included in Title 24 of the California Code of Regulations, in addition to implementing Green Building Program standards as well as energy efficiency requirements of the City's CAP.
+As mentioned above, the Project will comply with the City's existing regulatory programs, including SMC Chapter 12.60 and Urban Runoff Management Plan.
+The Project will comply with Building Energy Efficiency Standards included in Title 24 of the California Code of Regulations, in addition to implementing Green Building Program standards as well as energy efficiency requirements of the City's CAP.
+The Project proposes to provide further energy efficiency measures to achieve voluntary incentive of additional height of 10 feet from allowed maximum height.
 Therefore, there are (1) peculiar impacts, (2) impacts not analyzed in the LUTE EIR, (3) significant off-site impacts and cumulative impacts not discussed in the LUTE EIR, and (4) there is no substantial new information indicating that an impact would be more severe than discussed in the LUTE EIR.
 The findings of the certified LUTE EIR regarding energy efficiency remain valid and no further analysis is required.